 We have been very fortunate that we have been able to borrow a small dumper truck to help with all the rubble removal and transportation of the sand to the house for the cement.
 Without it we don’t know what we would have done but it must be said that “el dumper” can be a little tempremental at times due to it’s advancing years!
 The first time we borrowed it there was a steep learning curve in driving it – firstly the handbrake doesn’t work, the foot brake is a little spongy, it wanted to go backwards in forward drive and forwards in reverse, the steering had to be turned & turned before the wheels did anything and lastly you have to crank start it and flick a leaver!!
 Well after mastering all that we managed to get it to the skip which had been parked off in the church square, applied the brakes (2 large bricks behind the wheels) and started loading the sand (sand is delivered here in the skips that you use for your rubble removal so firstly you have to unload the sand and then once that’s done you fill the skip back up again with rubble!
 I can assure you that after doing all that there is no need for a gym membership!).
 Once our first load of sand was in the dumper we trundled off back to the house to tip it down the side street and return for the next load.
 However things didn’t seem to be working as they should – we pushed and pulled the hydraulic lever to tip the sand but nothing happened.
 Very confused we called the owner who said he didn’t know what the problem was.
 We decided to switch the engine off and have a think about it.
 We looked all over the machine for a hidden switch or something that might show what we were doing wrong but nothing.
 By this time we were getting quite frustrated and without the tipper working it was almost useless as we’d have to shovel the sand out of the bucket.
 As a last attempt we decided to start the dumper up again and have another go, and would you believe it – it worked and we were able to tip the sand without a problem.
 We also discovered the dumper went backwards in reverse and forwards in drive as it should have done earlier!!
 As you can imagine we were pretty relieved at this and trundled back off for the rest of the sand which after 3 hours of shovelling was nicely transfered to the street outside the house!
 The following 2 days we filled the skip with all the demolition rubble we had piled up and arranged for the skip to be collected.
 The local men seem to be facinated by the fact that I’m getting stuck in alongside Phil and shovelling sand and shifting rubble.
 Our neighbour explained that Spanish women don’t do that sort of manual work but I said we English women are made of strong stuff!!

-The next job was to lay the new concrete floor on the ground floor area of the molino which will be used as Phil’s workshop and lay the new drainage pipes.
+The next job was to lay the new concrete floor on the ground floor area of the molino which will be used as a workshop and lay the new drainage pipes.
 4 days later and many loads of concrete it was finished.
 I can now add “cement mixer operative” to my cv and found it quite satisfying watching the huge pile of sand slowly diminish to virtually nothing and see a lovely new smooth floor in the molino.

 After the new ground floor was laid we had a break for the village fiesta which ran from 14 – 17 August.
 Each morning we were woken by exploding rockets and a marching band at around 9/9.30am and each evening there were various events taking place and late night parties at the top of the village (unfortunately we don’t have the stamina to party to 4am!).
 On 3 evenings the statutes of the local saints (San Roque and San Sebastian) and the Virgin were carried through the village streets to the churches and followed by all villagers, visitors etc. We had a birds eye view as they came directly down our street and we could stand on our balconies and watch.
 On the first night of the procession after it had passed by our house our Spanish neighbours asked if I wanted to go and see inside the church so they took me along and I got a good view of the inside of the Church of San Sebastian (the one just a minutes walk from our house).
 After that the procession then proceeded down to the lower part of the village and to the other church (San Roque) so our neighbours took me along with the procession and I got to see the inside of the other church.
 It was really kind of them to take me along and on the walk they pointed out the various houses in the village that belong to their families and I met a few of their friends and one of the sisters that was down from Madrid for the festivities.
-One of the nights entertainment was a marching band and majorettes so Phil and I went along to watch (Phil seemed quite happy go along to watch – not sure whether the majorettes little white skirts and kinky white boots had anything to do with it!).
-On the last night of the fiesta Phil and I followed the procession down the village and watched a fantastic firework display the village had put on to mark the end of the fiesta.
+One of the nights entertainment was a marching band and majorettes so we went along to watch (he seemed quite happy go along to watch – not sure whether the majorettes little white skirts and kinky white boots had anything to do with it!).
+On the last night of the fiesta we followed the procession down the village and watched a fantastic firework display the village had put on to mark the end of the fiesta.
 I can honestly say it was one of the most spectacular displays I’ve seen in many years.

 Once the fiesta had finished it was back to work again and we ordered another skip with sand which we duly unloaded and reloaded with rubble and once that was full ordered yet another skip but this time without the sand.